 We support the market transition away from LIBOR and are committed to working closely with our clients to ensure they are aware of and understand the potential impacts.

 There is no one-size-fits-all solution to the LIBOR challenge, and we fully appreciate the complexity and scale of the transition exercise.
-We have a dedicated team of experts responsible for this task and are developing a comprehensive internal LIBOR transition project plan to manage the associated risks.
+We have a dedicated team of experts responsible for this task and have established and are in the process of implementing an internal LIBOR transition project plan to manage the associated risks.

-We are carrying out an assessment to determine the impact of the transition for our clients and our business.
-We are monitoring this situation and, where required, will update clients with further information.
+We have carried out an assessment to determine the impact of the transition for our clients and our business, identifying instruments and products which carry a LIBOR exposure.

 What is Man Group’s approach to LIBOR transition?

 We are working towards the transition away from LIBOR for all our clients by the end of 2021 at the latest in line with market developments and regulator expectations.